5 ways to run shell commands from Ruby

 Alternative: Using ‘nix redirection

-An alternative to Open#popen3 (terrible name) is using standard output redirection:
+Another alternative to Open#popen3, that still gives us both STDOUT and STDERR, is using standard output redirection:

 >> `./err.rb 2>&amp;1`